ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 application and the tradeoffs the application is prepared to make in path and protocol selection to receive that desired treatment.
-When the capacity profile is set to a value other than Default, the transport system should select paths and profiles to optimize for the capacity profile specified.
+When the capacity profile is set to a value other than Default, the transport system should select paths and protocols to optimize for the capacity profile specified.
+How this is realized is implementation-specific.
+The Capacity Profile may also be used to set priorities on the wire for Protocol Stacks supporting prioritization.
+Recommendations for use with DSCP are provided below for each profile; note that when a Connection is multiplexed, the guidelines in Section 6 of {{?RFC7657}} apply.

 The following values are valid for the Capacity Profile:

   Default:
-  : The application makes no representation about its expected capacity profile.
-No special optimizations of the tradeoff between delay, delay variation, and bandwidth efficiency should be made when selecting and configuring transport protocol stacks.
-Transport system implementations that map the requested capacity profile onto per-connection DSCP signaling without multiplexing SHOULD assign the DSCP Default Forwarding {{?RFC2474}} PHB; when the Connection is multiplexed, the guidelines in Section 6 of {{?RFC7657}}
+  : The application provides now information about its expected capacity profile.
+Transport system implementations that map the requested capacity profile onto per-connection DSCP signaling SHOULD assign the DSCP Default Forwarding {{?RFC2474}} PHB.
-  apply.

   Scavenger:
   : The application is not interactive.
 It expects to send and/or receive data without any urgency.
 This can, for example, be used to select protocol stacks with scavenger transmission control and/or to assign the traffic to a lower-effort service.
-Transport system implementations that map the requested capacity profile onto per-connection DSCP signaling without multiplexing SHOULD assign the DSCP Less than Best Effort
+Transport system implementations that map the requested capacity profile onto per-connection DSCP signaling SHOULD assign the DSCP Less than Best Effort
-  {{?LE-PHB=I-D.ietf-tsvwg-le-phb}} PHB; when the Connection is multiplexed, the guidelines in Section 6 of {{?RFC7657}} apply.
+  {{?LE-PHB=I-D.ietf-tsvwg-le-phb}} PHB.

   Low Latency/Interactive:
   : The application is interactive, and prefers loss to